Special Tests - Orthopedic Exam (A-Z)

 Pain at the area of the bicipital groove

-Trunk and Abdomen Tests
+Trunk and Abdomen Special Tests:

 Functional or Structural Scoliosis Test